kinde-starter-kits/ios-starter-kit/README.md

-# Kinde Starter Kits - Swift
+# Kinde Starter Kits - iOS

-The [Kinde Swift Starter Kits](https://github.com/kinde-starter-kits/kinde-swift-starter-kit) are simple apps that demonstrate how to integrate your app with the Kinde authentication service and management API.
+The [Kinde iOS Starter Kits](https://github.com/kinde-starter-kits/ios-starter-kit) are simple apps that demonstrate how to integrate your app with the Kinde authentication service and management API.

 ## Register an account on Kinde